Sean Connery as James Bond, British government agent

 Go Big or Go Home

-Every man should visit Vegas at least once in his life, and at least one of those visits should include the James Bond “Old Vegas” experience.
+Everyone should visit Vegas at least once in their life, and at least one of those visits should include the James Bond “Old Vegas” experience.
 While The Strip has changed plenty in the forty-odd years since Diamonds are Forever (hell, it’s probably changed plenty in the last forty minutes), the Fremont Street area has been maintained to stay relatively similar to its 1970s heyday… for better or worse.

 If you plan on starting your Vegas experience like Bond, sitting poolside while enjoying a cool drink, you’d have to travel about 250 miles southwest to Palm Springs.
 It is at 515 West Via Lola in Palm Springs where Connery was filmed idly reading Time while a buxom Lana Wood met her demise in the swimming pool.
 Although it doubled for Tiffany Case’s Vegas home in Diamonds are Forever, the residence actually belonged to Kirk Douglas at the time.
 (For an even deeper Bond connection, Leslie Bricusse stayed at Douglas’ Palm Springs home while writing the title song to You Only Live Twice four years earlier.